allpro/form-manager/README.md

 ### Validation

 Validation is a key feature of FM.
-It is designed to make field validation and error handling as simple as possible.
-As with all other features, validation rules and error messages are specified in the form config, not inside the presentation components.
+It is designed to make field validation and error handling as easy as possible.
+As with all other features, validation rules and error messages are specified in the form config - _not_ inside the presentation components.

 See
 **[FormManager Validation](https://github.com/allpro/form-manager/blob/master/docs/Validation.md)**